hpcosta/PreProcessor/README.md

 * This program provides several abstraction methods to perform various NLP tasks, such as: POS Tagging (TreeTagger); Lemmatisation (TreeTagger); Stemming (Snowball); Tokenisation (OpenNLP); Sentence Delimitation (OpenNLP); NER (OpenNLP); and Stopword Checker.
 Hereafter we describe how these methods can be called.
 	* NLPManager nlpManager = new NLPManager(Constants.EN); // receives *the language*
-	* The NLPManager class wraps all the NLP methods offered by the PreProcessor.
+	* The NLPManager class wraps all the NLP methods offered by the PreProcessor (http://github.com/hpcosta/PreProcessor).
 Within this class you will find a demo() that demonstrates how you can use all these methods for various languages.
 Please have a closer look at the demo() method located at *'src/nlp/NLPManager'*

 3. INSTALATION